markusressel/system-control/README.md

 ### Audio

 system-control is optimized for pipewire.
-If currently you are not using pipewire already, I strongly recommend you to consider it.
+If currently you are not using pipewire already, I strongly recommend to consider it.

 **Requirements:**

-* `pactl`
+* `pw-dump`
 * `pw-cli`
-* `amixer`
+* `wpctl`

 #### Volume